Gethsemane Evangelical Lutheran Church Core Beliefs

 Jesus Christ

 We believe that Jesus Christ is truly God and also truly human, He was a human born in what is now Israel/Palestine who's human mother was called Mary, who conceived him by the power of the Holy Spirit.
 We believe that Jesus is Lord and has redeemed us with his holy, precious blood and with his innocent suffering and death.
-We believe that Jesus rose from the dead, and ascended into heaven where he lives and reigns to all eternity.
-We believe that at an unknown time and date, Jesus will come again to our known world someday.
+We believe that Jesus rose from the dead, and ascended into heaven where he lives and reigns for all eternity.
+We believe that at an unknown time and date, Jesus will come again to our known world to redeem and transform it.

 The Holy Spirit